StuartsProjects/SX12XX-LoRa/ReadMe.md

 - Transferring large data arrays or files.
 - Sending and receiving images from ESP32CAMs.
 - Sending and receiving packets where an acknowledge is required.
-- Sending requests to remote nodes for the return of specific data.
+- Sending polling requests to remote nodes for the return of specific data.
 - Link test programs to test LoRa devices and antennas.
 - Packet loggers with displays.
 - Transmitting data with FSK RTTY.